francishart/mobilecaddy-electron-starter/README.md

 You **should** replace thhis with a real key for your own connected app.
 When configuring your connected app you must specify the callback URL to be *testsfdc:///mobilesdk/detect/oauth/done*.

 This file can also optionally take a `prodBuild` item that should be set to true when building for packaging.
-This affects internal paths.
+This affects internal paths and should be set to `false` when running from the command line.

 It is possible to turn "debug" on (i.e. open dev tools on the main window) by setting the `debug` argument in the config-priv.json file.
 This defaults to `false`.